-With more countries recognizing and adopting Bitcoin, it could become an attractive reserve asset and could become an alternative to gold in an investor’s portfolio.
+With more countries recognising and adopting Bitcoin, it could become an attractive reserve asset and an alternative to gold in an investor’s portfolio.

 Trading During Each Market Phase

-Investors can analyze these trends and identify phases to choose the correct investment strategy.
-During the accumulation phase, when coin prices are low, new investors could buy up coins due to a drop in Bitcoin dominance or rise in it.
+Investors can analyse these trends and identify phases to choose the correct investment strategy.
+During the accumulation phase, when coin prices are low, new investors could buy up coins due to a drop in Bitcoin dominance or a rise.
 Purchasing coins is best during this phase.

 After the highs of the run-up phase, investors begin to exit the market.
 This triggers anxiety, denial, and panic from other investors.
 With more coins becoming available for purchase, coin values fall.
-Volatility increases in the early stages but decreases as the decline of the market begins.
-It is best to short-sell coins during this phase because the market might see a bounce after it bottoms out.
+Volatility increases in the early stages but decreases as the market declines.
+Short-selling coins during this phase are best because the market might see a bounce after it bottoms out.

 Finally, investors should not sell their coins during the rundown phase.
-Many investors see the market bottoming out and begin selling off their coins before the price reaches new lows.
+Many investors see the market bottoming out and sell off their coins before the price reaches new lows.
 It is best to buy coins, employ an investment strategy, and wait out the phase.
 The rundown phase does end.

-They also need to look at their own emotions and avoid panic and anxiety when making investment decisions.
+They must also look at their emotions and avoid panic and anxiety when making investment decisions.